GARBAGE & RECYCLING

 General Solid Waste Information

 The city contracts with ACE Disposal to provide garbage and recycling services.
-In addition to curbside garbage, recycling, and green waste collection, West Jordan also offers neighborhood dumpster collection, glass recycling at two locations: the parking lot of the Gene Fullmer Rec Center at 8125 South 2200 West and the intersection of 7800 South and New Sycamore Drive (7025 West) and quarterly document shred and e-waste recycling events.
+In addition to curbside garbage, recycling, and green waste collection, West Jordan also offers glass recycling at two locations: the parking lot of the Gene Fullmer Rec Center at 8125 South 2200 West and Ron Wood Park, 5900 West New Bingham Highway, as well as quarterly document shred and e-waste recycling events.